data2evidence/d2e-starboard-wrap/README-D4L.md

 - datasetId: selected datasetId from portal

 `NOTEBOOK_SET_INIT_DATA`
-- this function is triggered by the starboard notebook upon its load, and the settings mentioned above are passed to the starboard notebook
+- this function is triggered by the `StarboardEmbed` upon its load, and the settings mentioned above are passed to the starboard notebook